saurhin/tantrasya-blog/_posts/2025-07-13-hidden-truth-of-karma.md

 title: "Hidden Truth of Karma"
 date: 2025-07-13
 categories: [Spirituality, Karma]
-tags: [karmic, soul, cosmic-patterns]
+tags: [esoteric, witchcraft, Occult]
 pin: true
 ---

 In the vast interplay of energy and intention, karma follows a path not of punishment but of **sacred geometry**.
 Every action we perform ripples through the universe like a fractal — precise, mirrored, and infinite.

-🌿 **What is Sacred Geometry?**
+🌿 **What is Occult?**

-Sacred geometry is the divine language of form.
+ is the divine language of form.
 From the spiral of galaxies to the spiral of our DNA, it shows how all life is connected through shape and vibration.

-🌀 **Karma as a Pattern**
+🌀 **Esoteric as a Pattern**

 > "As above, so below.
 As within, so without." — Hermetic Principle